Shamurikan/Informations/README.md

 ---

-You must add to images, the first image must be 192x192 and the second image must be 512x512 to make responsive banner
+Now you have to add icon to your PWA through adding two photos images, the first image must be `192x192` and the second image must be `512x512` to make responsive banner